 How much does a heat pump or solar system cost to operate per month?

 A solar system, on the other hand, is virtually free to operate once installed, aside from minimal energy costs to run the circulation pump.
-While solar heating relies on sunlight availability, it’s one of the most energy-efficient and sustainable ways to keep your pool comfortable.
+While solar heating relies on sunlight availability, it’s one of the most sustainable ways to keep your pool comfortable.
+Just be sure to check your HOA if they allow them in your community and with your local fire department if they are willing to get on the roof, if they are installed.
+Some Arizona fire departments have adopted a policy that they will not get on a roof that has solar panels because of the danger to the fire fighter.

 And just like with gas heaters, you can choose to heat just your pool, just your spa, or both.